LaunchCode-Education-Archived/csharp-web-development/src/chapters/enums/intro.rst

       public const int SATURDAY = 6;
    }

-To refer to Thursday, you can use the value ``DayStatic.THURSDAY``.
+To refer to Thursday, you can use the value ``DayConst.THURSDAY``.
 Recall our ``switch`` :ref:`example from earlier <switch-statements>`.

 .. sourcecode:: csharp